g3thsemane/CART253/topics/Self-Portrait/README.md

 > In some ways, this work is a litmus test for the morality and ethics of people that engage with it.
 By moving the head, you are a killer, which says a lot about you.

+> Used the map() function for the first time in order to change the background dependant on the the position of myHead variable.
+Used Offsets for the first time in order to keep all the head components attached properly during movement

 ## Screenshot(s)

 This bit should have some images of the program running so that the reader has a sense of what it looks like.
 For example: